My Car Flooded! What Should I Do?

 After you've begun the claims process and a mechanic has inspected your car, the extent of the flood damage will be determined and provided to your car insurance carrier.
 You may have a rental car to use during that time if you added that coverage to your policy.

-Your insurance adjuster will weigh the costs to make repairs against the value of your vehicle and your coverage limits.
-Unfortunately, this type of damage can sometimes result in a total loss depending on the type of car you have and how old it is.
+Your insurance adjuster will weigh the costs of making repairs against the value of your vehicle and your coverage limits.
+Depending on the type of car you have, its age, and its value, this type of damage can sometimes result in a total loss.

 How can you prevent your car from flooding?